ReactMasteryStudent/trello-clone/server/Requests.md

 ### Request
 `POST`(http://localhost:5001/api/card/{sectionId})
 * Utility: Add a card inside a section
-* Params: In the request URL provide the section id where you wanna add the card, and in the body provide the card detail `http://localhost:5001/api/card/1`
+* Params: In the request URL provide the section id where you wanna add the card, and in the body provide the card detail (title is mandatory, description is mandatory, position is optional)
+`http://localhost:5001/api/card/1`
 ```json
 {